-West Liberty University uses two fonts: Cicero Medium and Open Sans.
+West Liberty University uses two fonts: Cicero Medium and Montserrat.

 - Cicero Medium is used primarily for the wordmark and occasionally for any headlines as a design element.

-- Open Sans is a clean, easily read font that works well with the Cicero font, and is used for print, web and digital purposes.
+- Montserrat is a clean, easily read font that works well with the Cicero font, and is used for print, web and digital purposes.

 About the Cicero Font: